gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    The created 'solvated.gro' file contains the positions of both ethanol and water molecules, it looks like that:
+    The created *solvated.gro* file contains the positions of both ethanol and water molecules, it looks like that:

 .. figure:: ../figures/level3/adsorption-ethanol/solvated-light.png